 New Object Creation and Memory Allocation along with unreferenced objects:

 One more time the first step repeats and new objects are created by JVM and heap memory is allocated to each object.
 This time new objects F, G, H, I and J are created and Eden memory space is allocated to them.
 The only difference in the first step and this step is; this time some objects are available in the S1 as well, so now we have a total of 8 objects.
 During this activity, some of the objects in Eden as well as in S1 may be dead like Object ‘B’ and ‘I’.

 Minor Garbage Collection 2:

-In our example you can see object A, G, J and O are promoted to the old generation after ‘n’ number of minor GC executions.
-The promotion process leads to fill old generation memory space.
+In our example you can see object A, G, J and O are promoted to the old generation after the ‘n’ number of minor GC executions.
+The promotion process leads to filling old-generation memory space.
 One important point to note down here some of the objects like String and Array objects are directly created in tenured generation memory space.

 A Full GC is triggered whenever the heap fills up.
 In such a case the young generation is swept first followed by the old generation.
 If the old generation is too full to accept the objects of the young generation, the young generation GC is omitted and the old generation GC (major GC) is used to clean and compact the full heap, either in parallel or serial.
 Either way, the whole heap is collected with a stop-the-world event.

 Stop the World Event: It is a time when all the application threads are stopped until the garbage collection operation completes.
 Both minor and major garbage collections are “Stop the World” events.
 A major GC is much slower than a minor GC because it involves all live objects.

 - Performance Engineering Tutorial

 - Performance Testing Tutorial